Coral lodge is located on a lovely stretch of deserted beach.

 Coral Lodge 15.41: Our full report

-Coral Lodge 15.41 (the numbers indicating the lodge's Latitude and Longitude co-ordinates) is a relatively new property which opened in June 2010 on the central Mozambican coastline, just south of Nacala.
-With only nine villas it is small, with smart and modern touches, yet an unpretentious vibe.
+Coral Lodge 15.41 (the numbers indicating the lodge's Latitude and Longitude co-ordinates) is located on the central Mozambican coastline, just south of Nacala.
+With only ten villas it is small, with smart and modern touches, yet an unpretentious vibe.
 It sits on a lovely wild stretch of beach, and is also in easy reach of the fascinating and historical Ilha do Mozambique.

 The lodge's owners have an excellent ethos on sustainable tourism and have employed around 80% of their team from the local community.
 Most have been trained from scratch, which is remarkable considering the high standards of service which have been achieved in little over a year.
 Coral Lodge 15.41 also levies US$2 per guest per night to be contributed to a community fund.
 The first project that has been requested by the community is to run electricity to the local clinic.
 The lodge will also be renovating a dilapidated local mosque with a sizeable donation that they have received.